SAP-samples/teched2023-IN263/exercises/ex2/README.md

-## SAP Integration Suite, Advanced Event Mesh Configuration
+## Exercise 2 - Configure SAP Integration Suite, Advanced Event Mesh

+In this exercise, you will create REST Delivery Point, Queue, Topic Subscriptions, REST Consumer etc in SAP Integration Suite, Advanced Event Mesh.
+You can find the SAP Integration Suite, Advanced Event Mesh details here: [Systems and Credentials](../ex0/README.md/#4-systems-annd-credentials)

  1. To access the SAP Integration Suite, Advanced Event Mesh, navigate to **Services** > and choose **Instances and Subscriptions**.
     Choose the row for the SAP Integration Suite, Advanced Event Mesh subscription and choose **Go to Application**